 HOW MANY PICTURES DO YOU NEED FOR A TYPICAL HABS/HAER/HALS PHOTO PROJECT?

 In complex recording projects, the scope needs to be informed by the size of the resource, its context, its complexity and its significance.
-In the Heim Bridge example, forty HAER field-views were taken in the field, forty copies were made of original engineering drawings to explicate the bridge's engineering significance.
+In the Heim Bridge example, forty HAER field-photos were taken in the field, forty copies were made of original engineering drawings to explicate the bridge's engineering significance.
 Without access to the historic blueprints and plans, many more detailed field view photographs of the bridge would have been warranted.

 How was that quantity determined?
 Scouting, asking a lot of questions and working with an architectural historian to analyze the bridge's significance and character defining features.
 There is no simple guideline, but working with a preservation expert and an experienced HABS/HAER/HALS photographer can help with complex scoping.
-The intent is to tell a complete story about the resource which may mean interiors, context, landscape, details and possibly even aerials if the resource is a large district or property.
+The intent is to tell a complete story about the resource, which may mean interiors, context, landscape, details and possibly even aerials if the resource is a large district or property.
 However the documentation should not be excessive, punitive or disproportionate to the significance of the resource.

 HOW MANY DELIVERABLE COPIES ARE PRODUCED FOR A TYPICAL HABS/HAER/HALS SURVEY?